Quirimbas Islands travel guide

 The islands are still stuck back in time, and you can see very few motorcycles and bikes only on Ibo Island.
 The best way to enjoy this paradise is on foot.

 There is an ATM on Ibo, but it does not work well, and it’s better to change your currency in Pemba at the airport or in a bank.
 Anyway, it’s possible to pay for the accommodations and activities in USD.

-Some accommodations offer the wifi, but it’s good to buy a local Simcard in Pemba or Ibo.
-If you need wifi, next to Cinco Portas Lodge is the Saakara shop with a wifi zone.
+Some accommodations offer Wi-Fi, but it’s good to buy a local Simcard in Pemba or Ibo.
+Next to Cinco Portas Lodge is the Saakara shop with a wifi zone if you need wifi.

 Thanks to the strong Arab influences weaving through Mozambique’s history, the islanders are mainly Muslim, but they also practice old Mozambique tribal customs and religions.